Wenzel Scholz: Scholz and Nestroy

 Nestroy's long-standing partner Wenzel Scholz performs Melchior.
-The role of the fat, sluggish, stupid servant, who moves across the stage like a snail, doesn't make a face and finds everything 'classical', is written especially for him.
+The role of the fat, sluggish, stupid servant, who moves across the stage like a snail, maintains a straight face and finds everything 'classical', is written especially for him.
 A larger contrast to the fast, hectic Nestroy is hardly conceivable, the comedy results not least from this circumstance."

-Especially besides Nestroy's cutting irony, Scholz's original harmlessness was indispensable, he opposed the mercurial technique Treumann's with his good-natured calm.
-"Johann Nestroy and Wenzel Scholz seemed to have divided themselves into the inheritance of the Hanswurst: all sharpness and mobility fell to Nestroy, all width and comfort came to Scholz.
+Especially besides Nestroy's cutting irony, Scholz's original harmlessness was indispensable, he opposed the Karl Treumann's mercurial technique with his good-natured calm.
+"Johann Nestroy and Wenzel Scholz seemed to have divided themselves into the legacy of the Hanswurst: all sharpness and mobility fell to Nestroy, all width and comfort came to Scholz.
 Nestroy always had to achieve his success, Scholz had already won when he appeared.
 Scholz was a representative of the responsible, tolerating, Nestroy a representative of the active, the attacking comedy" (Speidel).

 The play Eulenspiegel oder Schabernack über Schabernack was written by Nestroy in 1835 for his friend Scholz.
 It is remarkable that Nestroy did not play the title role himself, but chose a "fat one" for Eulenspiegel.
 He reserved to himself the role of the seemingly simple-minded boy Natzi, who was a forerunner of Willibald in Die schlimmen Buben in der Schule.

 A humorous painting from 1848 shows Scholz and Nestroy as an "unequal 4848" National Guard pair, a militia set up by the revolutionaries in Vienna at the beginning of the 1848 Revolution.
 The picture was an allusion to the political intermezzo of Nestroy during the Revolution, which was reflected in his farce with the song Freiheit in Krähwinkel, which had the events of the March Revolution as background and in which Nestroy and Scholz appeared together.

 Nestroy's farce in one act Die Fahrt mit dem Dampfwagen was premiered on 5 December 1834 at the Theater an der Wien for the benefit of his friend Scholz.